jonahunuafe/bookit/README.md

 **Booking Page**: Shows all the rooms that have been booked.
 No single room can be booked within the same time frame.
 Attempting to do that shows an error message.

+**Signout Page**: Upon completing a particular task, users can sign out and as well log in again when necessary.

 ## Tech Stack
 - Next.js
 - Appwrite